 - Bag of Holding: Backpacks of holding are among the magic items in Urban Arcana.

-- Bare-Fisted Monk: the Martial Artist Advanced class, who obtains additional bare-fisted damage through advancement.
+- Bare-Fisted Monk: The Martial Artist Advanced class, who obtains additional bare-fisted damage through advancement.

 - Bling-Bling-BANG!: There is a simple rule for it: for an extra cost, you can get an item with luxury features (that do nothing in game terms).
 So it is possible to buy gold plated guns, although they are more expensive and have the same effects as a normal gun.

 - Bug War: In Bughunters.
 The Player Characters are clone soldiers assigned to wage war.